-What Are Adjuncts? (with Examples)An adjunct is a word or words (i.e., a phrase or a clause) which can be removed without making the sentence grammatically wrong.
+What Are Adjuncts? (with Examples)An adjunct is a word, a phrase, or a clause that can be removed from a sentence without making the sentence grammatically wrong.

 An adjunct is usually an adverb used to modify a verb.
 When used as an adverb, an adjunct will usually indicate a time, a manner, a place, a frequency, a reason, or a degree.
 For example: